Newly empowered Virginia Democrats promise action

 And Gov. Ralph Northam received a warm welcome from his fellow Democrats during his yearly address to lawmakers — a remarkable scene given the widespread and bipartisan calls for his resignation in February following a blackface scandal.

-Northam outlined a broad agenda Wednesday that includes changing the law to allow state governments to remove Confederate statues.
+Northam outlined a broad agenda Wednesday that includes changing the law to allow local governments to remove Confederate statues.

 One of the House’s first acts was to elect Del.
 Eileen Filler-Corn at the new speaker, the first woman to serve in that role.
 She is also the first Jewish speaker.